Most Dangerous States for Drunk Driving (Ranked)

 Drunk driving research shows that the risk of death by car accident is over eleven times greater for drivers impaired by alcohol.

-And, if you don’t value your own life enough to swap for a soda or catch a ride, you have to at least consider all the innocent people you are putting in danger on the roads around you.
+If you don’t value your own life enough to swap for a soda or catch a ride, you have to at least consider all the innocent people you are putting in danger on the roads around you.

 Or maybe money motivates you.
-Drunk driving accidents, injuries, and deaths on average are costing every American adult over $500 and the U.S. as a whole $132 billion each and every year!
+Drunk driving accidents, injuries, and deaths on average are costing every American adult over $500 and the U.S. as a whole $132 billion each and every year.

 This is quite possibly the costliest, deadliest problem our country has ever faced.
 Read on to see which ten states are in the most trouble.
+If you find you live in one of the states with the most DUIs, it may change your view while you’re on the road.

 The 10 Deadliest States for Drunk Driving